-- Our class theme goes out at the beginning of each term so that you can be fully involved in engaging your child and help with research and books etc. - We have regular homework in most year groups which will help you to know the things your child has been learning each week. - The class teacher will be able to suggest ways you could support your child. - You can meet with the SENCo to discuss these issues and she may be able to signpost you to useful groups, resources and websites. - If outside agencies are involved, suggestions and programs of study may be provided that you can also use at home.
+- Our termly Knowledge Organisers are on our website so that you can be fully involved in engaging your child with their learning and help with research and books etc. - We have regular homework in most year groups which will help you to know what your child has been learning each week. - The class teacher will be able to suggest ways you could support your child. - You can meet with the SENCo to discuss these issues and she may be able to signpost you to useful groups, resources and websites. - If outside agencies are involved, suggestions and programs of study may be provided that you can also use at home.